EJ369/EJ369/README.md

     I'm a passionate <strong>Mobile Developer</strong> focused on creating native and cross-platform apps that provide seamless user experiences.
 I have hands-on experience in building Android applications using <strong>Java</strong>, <strong>Kotlin</strong>, and cross-platform development using <strong>Flutter</strong>.
 My goal is to blend functionality with intuitive design.
 </p>
 <p>
-    Recently, I've been diving deeper into <strong>Firebase</strong> and <strong>Cloud Integration</strong> for mobile applications.
+    Recently, I've been diving deeper into <strong>AI Integration</strong> and <strong>Machine Learning</strong> for mobile applications.
 I believe in continuous learning and always look for ways to evolve as a developer.
 </p>

 <hr>